 NOTE 3: If the Periodic Registration Update timer assigned to the UE is not longer than the extended idle mode DRX cycle the power savings are not maximised.

 For extended DRX for CM-CONNECTED with RRC Inactive state, the AMF passes the UE's accepted idle mode eDRX cycle length value to NG-RAN.
-If the UE supports eDRX in RRC inactive, based on its UE radio capabilities, NG-RAN configures the UE with an eDRX cycle in RRC-INACTIVE up to the value for the UE's idle mode eDRX cycle as provided by the AMF in "RRC Inactive Assistance Information" as defined in clause 5.3.3.2.5 or up to X seconds (whichever is lower).
+If the UE supports eDRX in RRC inactive, based on its UE radio capabilities, NG-RAN configures the UE with an eDRX cycle in RRC-INACTIVE up to the value for the UE's idle mode eDRX cycle as provided by the AMF in "RRC Inactive Assistance Information" as defined in clause 5.3.3.2.5 or up to 10.24 seconds (whichever is lower).

-Editor's note: The exact value for X will be determined based on the NAS, SMS and service based interface retransmission timers based on feedback from CT and RAN WGs.

 If eDRX cycle is applied in RRC-INACTIVE, the RAN buffers DL packets up to the duration of the eDRX cycle chosen by NG-RAN.